python/typeshed/README.rst

 -----------------------------------------

-* ``typevar`` becomes ``Var('T')`` and its semantics support specifying variance and sub- / super-type constraints
+* ``typevar`` becomes ``Var('T')`` and its semantics support specifying base type constraints.
+If we decide to add optional invariance or contravariance, this will be the place, too.

-* ``collections.abc.Union`` behaves differently, it holds the defined types and actually responds to issubclass.
-Consequently, ``typing.AnyStr`` becomes an ``Union`` instead of ``typevar('AnyStr', values=(str, bytes))`` (which is consciously impossible to express in the ``Var`` notation
+* ``collections.abc.Union`` behaves differently, it holds the defined types to be able to actually respond to issubclass.
+Consequently, ``typing.AnyStr`` becomes an ``Union`` instead of ``typevar('AnyStr', values=(str, bytes))`` (which is consciously impossible to express in the ``Var`` notation, unless you're using a Union as ``base=``)

 * ``typing.Function`` becomes ``typing.Callable``, which is equivalent
   to ``collections.abc.Callable``